lozziboy/arduino-serial-variable-table/README.md

       * is possible to add custom texts through the following instruction
         `SerialWatcher.Text(F("My custom text"));`

-      * after the variables mapping, is necessary to call this instruction to update them all at each loop scan `SerialWatcher.Update();`
+      * after the variables mapping, is necessary to call the update instruction to refresh them all at each loop scan
+        `SerialWatcher.Update();`

    5. upload the software to the shield and then run SerialWatcherApp on a laptop to monitor/edit the mapped global variables